Software is Eating the Individual

 The Embedded Human

 I am in the fortunate position of getting to sling words for a living.
-These words are sponsored both by paid subscribers but also by advertisements.
+These words are sponsored by advertisements.
 Like this one!

-But this is a special ad because it is an ad letting you know that we are accepting some new sponsors for this summer.
-We have great ad performance, a best-in-class audience of investors/executives, and you also get to feel fuzzy because you are helping me make rent.
+But this is a special ad because it is an ad letting you know that Every is accepting some new sponsors for the fall.
+We have great ad performance, a best-in-class audience of 50,000 investors/founders/executives, and you also get to feel fuzzy because you are helping me make rent.
 Win, win, win.